 Age: Recreational is 21+.
 Medical is 18+.
 If you're 18–20, medical is your only legal path.

-Possession: Recreational limits are 1 oz flower / 5 g concentrate / 500 mg edible THC on your person.
+Possession: Recreational limits are 2 oz flower / 10 g concentrate (hashish) on your person, or the equivalent in cannabis products — doubled by S.278 effective July 1, 2026.
 Medical patients can possess more, as specified by their registry terms.

 Product access: Some higher-potency and specialty preparations — RSO (Rick Simpson Oil), higher-mg edibles — are available to medical patients but not in the recreational market.